Site Infrastructure

-Less spectacular but just as important: all of the site adaptation works that must be carried out to support the operation of the ITER machine and systems as well as provide the required amenities for a site workforce of 3,000 people.
+Less spectacular but just as important: all of the site adaptation works that have been carried out to support the operation of the ITER machine and systems as well as provide the required amenities for the site workforce.
 Photo: September 2023 (ITER Organization/EJF Riche)

-Vast infrastructure works are underway on the ITER site to support the operation of the ITER machine and plant systems, as well as prepare the required amenities for a site workforce of approximately 3,000 people.
+Vast infrastructure works have been carried out on the ITER site to support the operation of the ITER machine and plant systems, and establish the required amenities for a site workforce of thousands.

 Within the framework of a site adaptation contract signed by the European Domestic Agency, civil engineering works have been carried out to deliver a fully integrated drainage system (process discharges, precipitation drainage and runoff water); install lighting; create network service trenches; and create the roads and parking areas for access to (and around) the ITER site.